top of page

 I’m an occupational therapist.
 I know a lot about neurology, biology, musculoskeletal issues, and more.
 But I didn’t know how to set up a writing business, get clients, and be successful.

-Without WYWTF, and the other copywriting courses I've taken since then, including Sales Page Prep School, I would still be staring at job boards, wondering how to write a blog for $40.
+Without a comprehensive course and additional training, I would still be staring at job boards, wondering how to write a blog for $40.
+(And still clocking in at the hospital.)

 Yes, you should take a copywriting course to help you start a business, gain skills, network, and turn this idea into a profitable business venture.
 You need a roadmap.
-You need an expert to guide you and a tribe to support you - not just at first, but throughout your journey.
+You need an expert to guide you and a community.

 Cute baby in a diaper being held by mom as she works on the computer